Marcus Aurelius

 Historical Background

-Marcus Aurelius (in full Caesar Marcus Aurelius Antoninus Augustus) was born on April 26, 121 AD, in Rome.7 His family was very prestigious: his grandfather was the consul and prefect of Rome, his aunt was married to a man who was to be the next emperor, and his grandmother was set to inherit a fortune from her wealthy family.7 Aurelius was well set up for his life as an influential and powerful man, although his path towards becoming emperor was based more on luck than anything else.
+Marcus Aurelius (in full, Caesar Marcus Aurelius Antoninus Augustus) was born on April 26, 121 AD, in Rome.7 His family was very prestigious: his grandfather was the consul and prefect of Rome, his aunt was married to a man who was to be the next emperor, and his grandmother was set to inherit a fortune from her wealthy family.7 Aurelius was well set up for his life as an influential and powerful man, although his path towards becoming emperor was based more on luck than anything else.
+His succession was ultimately determined by a series of deaths and adoptions.

-Aurelius was particularly taken by Epictetus, a Greek stoic philosopher, after his friend recommended his work.1 Epictetus’ writing influenced Aurelius to commit a lifetime to pursuing philosophical endeavors.
-Simultaneously, he was Titus’ apprentice, and was learning the business and governmental side of things to prepare him to become emperor.7 Although Aurelius does not thank him directly in Meditations, it is likely that Aurelius would also have been influenced by Seneca, a prominent stoic philosopher.
+Aurelius was particularly taken by Epictetus after a friend recommended his work.1 Epictetus’ writing influenced Aurelius to commit a lifetime to pursue philosophical endeavors.
+Simultaneously, he was Titus’ apprentice and was learning the business and governmental side of things to prepare him to become emperor.7 Although Aurelius does not thank him directly in Meditations, it is likely that Seneca, a prominent stoic philosopher, would have also influenced Aurelius.

 Even with all the chaos and hardship Aurelius faced during his time as emperor, he is considered the last of the “Five Good Emperors”.
 While the five good emperors reigned, Rome enjoyed absolute power and was guided by virtue.
 The five good emperors had become emperors due to appointed succession rather than by birthright, which might have pushed them to want to prove themselves as virtuous leaders.6 Aurelius’s successor did not follow suit; when he died in 180, one of his sons, Commodus, became emperor.
 Commodus’s reign marks the end of Rome’s golden era, as although he maintained a level of peace in Rome, his own behavior did not follow the same virtuous principles that his father had maintained.7